 2. A more mindful approach to travelling

-Beyond this increased mindfulness in choosing our next destinations, what the crisis may have brought is a newfound awareness of our surroundings and our place in the world.
-The feelings of vulnerability instilled by the crisis have increased our understanding of our interconnectedness as humans and the necessity of empathy and solidarity.
+Beyond increased mindfulness in choosing our next destinations, is a newfound awareness of our surroundings and place in the world.
+The feelings of vulnerability have increased our understanding of our interconnectedness as humans and the necessity of empathy and solidarity.
 Likewise, the crisis has forced us to reevaluate our links with the natural world; not only are we a direct cause of what is happening to us, but we have witnessed the restorative power of nature during the lockdown, with wildlife taking over our streets and harbors.
 We can only hope that this new awareness will encourage feelings of solidarity and respect.
 Travelling may be inspired by this new consciousness, whether through voluntourism, supporting populations abroad, supporting your local hospitality and tourism industry, or through renewed conservation efforts.

 3. More demanding customers and more ethical brands

-This crisis has been a stark reminder of our impact as humans on the planet and of the need to protect ourselves against future hazards.
-Because the climate crisis is set to have more devastating effects than COVID-19, it is likely that people will come out of this crisis more conscious of the risks and more eager to affect change.
+This crisis has been a stark reminder of our impact as humans on the planet.
+It is also a reminder of the need to protect ourselves against future hazards.
+Because the climate crisis looks to have more devastating effects than COVID-19, it is likely that people will come out of this crisis more conscious of the risks and more eager to affect change.
 Some governments have started spelling out plans for a ‘green’ economic recovery, as with the Petersberg Climate Dialogue, a two-day online conference between 30 environment ministers.

-Travel will not be exempt from this and travelers are expected to start asking more from their holidaymakers.
-The tour operators, airlines and services that will embrace this shift to reinvent themselves and cater to the new demands of exigent customers, by putting the green transition at the forefront and setting themselves apart as ethical operators are expected to be favored by customers and acquire a competitive advantage in the rebuilding phase.
+Travel will not be exempt from this and travelers will start asking more from their holidaymakers.
+Tour operators, airlines etc that put the green transition at the forefront will be favored by customers.
+This will result in a competitive advantage in the rebuilding phase.

-In spite of the catastrophic effects of the crisis, we can choose to view the crisis as an opportunity for instilling positive and long-lasting change.
+In spite of the catastrophic effects, we can choose to view the crisis as an opportunity for instilling long-lasting change.
 With regards to travel and tourism, a clear silver lining is that the crisis has the potential to inspire a paradigm shift towards sustainability, which could have a positive effect on both our environment, our local economies and communities.
 It is increasingly sustainable travel that we will crave after the crisis.